Wizcorp/express-rested/README.md

 Errors find their way to the HTTP client as an Internal Server Error (500).
 Error also have the automatic effect that changes made in the collection will be automatically rolled back.

+## Debugging

+When you want to see which routes are activated by incoming requests, you can enable a debug logger by running your application with the `NODE_DEBUG=rested` environment variable set.

 ## License